 Are you looking for new ways to generate more revenue for your small business?
 You can boost your revenue with your current customer base by offering incentives or ensuring they know all the products and services you offer.
 Additionally, you should also look for different areas where you can generate new customers.

 You probably have a marketing plan and are following those initiatives.
-But, if you are not getting the revenue you expected or are ready to expand, here are some tips to boost revenue for your small business:
+But, if you are not getting the revenue you expected or are ready to expand, here are some tips to boost your small business revenue:

 Partner with other businesses